 - 4.9 Investments of suitable liquidity will be acquired and held to generate income and capital growth.
 Diversification of the portfolio of assets is achieved through different types of investment which are spread geographically.
 The major kinds of investment held and their characteristics are set out in the following paragraphs: - 4.10 UK Equities which provide an equitable share in the assets and profits of UK companies.
 Income is provided through share dividends which have historically, over the longer term, risen above inflation.
 Equities produce capital gains/losses as share prices reflect investors' expectations of the prospects of a specific company, sector or market. - 4.11 Global Equities are similar to UK equities but with exposure to the currency of the market where the share is listed.
 The investment return will be enhanced or reduced by the local market currency movement against sterling (unless the currency risk is hedged). - 4.12 Bonds (Fixed Interest) are debt instruments issued by Governments and other borrowers.
 Bonds provide a fixed rate of interest and are generally redeemed at par by the issuer at a known future date.
 The price reflects the fixed level of interest, the term to redemption and the overall return (the yield) demanded by investors.
 Bond prices tend to fluctuate less than the price of equities. - 4.13 Index-linked bonds are debt instruments mainly issued by Governments.
-The interest and redemption value are directly linked to a reference price inflation measure.

-- 4.14 Property is investment in land or buildings such as offices, retail or industrial units.
+The interest and redemption value are directly linked to a reference price inflation measure. - 4.14 Property is investment in land or buildings such as offices, retail or industrial units.
 The income return comes from the rent payable.
-Property values primarily reflect rent levels and investor sentiment. - 4.15 Hedge Funds are pooled funds which use a variety of strategies and instruments including derivatives to target absolute returns in all market conditions. - 4.16 Diversified Growth Funds (DGFs) are pooled funds that invest in a variety of investment classes, and use active asset allocation between investment classes as a driver for performance. - 4.17 Cash is mainly deposited with institutions for short periods and attracts interest at market rates. - 4.18 The table below gives a summary of the main features of the various available asset classes, including an estimate of the long term real (in excess of price inflation) returns considered to be reasonably available.
+Property values primarily reflect rent levels and investor sentiment.

+- 4.15 Hedge Funds are pooled funds which use a variety of strategies and instruments including derivatives to target absolute returns in all market conditions. - 4.16 Diversified Growth Funds (DGFs) are pooled funds that invest in a variety of investment classes, and use active asset allocation between investment classes as a driver for performance. - 4.17 Cash is mainly deposited with institutions for short periods and attracts interest at market rates. - 4.18 The table below gives a summary of the main features of the various available asset classes, including an estimate of the long term real (in excess of price inflation) returns considered to be reasonably available.

-Investment Inflation linking Real returns (% pa) Liquidity
+Inflation linking Real returns (% pa) Liquidity

-UK Equities Reasonable/good 6-8 Good
+Reasonable/good 6-8 Good

-Global Equities Reasonable 5-7 Good
+Reasonable 5-7 Good

-Property Reasonable/good 5-7 Poor
+Reasonable/good 5-7 Poor

-Bonds Poor 1-3 Good
+Poor 1-3 Good

-Index linked bonds Good -0.5-2 Good
+Good -0.5-2 Good

-Hedge Funds Reasonable 3-5 Reasonable
+Reasonable 3-5 Reasonable

-DGFs Reasonable 3-5 Good
+Reasonable 3-5 Good

-Cash Variable 0-1 Good
+Variable 0-1 Good

+Reasonable/good Reasonable Reasonable/good Poor Good Reasonable Reasonable Inflation linking (% pa) Reasonable/good 6-8 Reasonable 5-7 Reasonable/good 5-7 Poor 1-3 Good -0.5-2 Reasonable 3-5 Reasonable 3-5 Reasonable 3-5